edithatogo/mars/docs/index.md

 ## Contributing

-We welcome contributions to pymars!
+We welcome contributions to mars!
 Please see our contributing guidelines in the repository.

 ## License